Mitchell de Nooijer

 Mitchell Gerrard de Nooijer (born 29 February 2000) is a professional footballer who plays as a centre-back for Goes.
-Born in Netherlands, he represented for the Sint Maarten national team.
+Born in Netherlands, he represents Sint Maarten at the international level.

 Career

 De Nooijer started his career with Dutch side VV Philippine.
 In 2019, he signed for Dutch side Luctor Heinkenszand.
 In 2021, he signed for Belgian side KSC Lokeren-Temse.
 After that, he signed for Polish side Huragan Morag.
 After that, he signed for Dutch side Terneuzense Boys.
 In 2022, he signed for Dutch side VV Goes.

 De Nooijer is a Sint Maarten international.
 He is eligible to represent Sint Maarten internationally through his grandmother.
 He debuted for the Sint Maarten national football team in March 2023.
 He played in the CONCACAF Nations League for the team.

 Personal life

 De Nooijer was born on 29 February 2000 in Vlissingen, Netherlands.
 He is a native of Vlissingen, Netherlands.
 He is the son of Dutch footballer Dennis de Nooijer.
 He is the younger brother of Curaçao international Jeremy de Nooijer.
 He mainly operates as a defender and has operated as a midfielder.
 He studied marketing and communications.